 - benzalkonium chloride and benzethonium chloride

-Look for: organic, plant sources, toxin-free, safe packaging, and safe processing methods
+When buying personal care products, look for: organic, plant sources, toxin-free, safe packaging, and safe processing methods.

-Consider removing Dairy.
+Also, think about the source of your animal products and even consider removing Dairy.
 There is research showing that conventionally raised dairy contains significant amounts of estrogen metabolites, especially the bad types .
-Click here to see that article.
+Furthermore, conventionally farmed meats tend to be pumped with hormones, including estrogen, which can be detrimental for humans.

 Certain nutrients in specific foods are known to have favourable effects on estrogen metabolism: